bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 **Type**: Select **Geographic Data**

 + **Changes**:
-    - Moved from the Record Level (type) to the Resource Level (bcdc_type)
-    - Database value of 'Geographic' has changed to all lowercase 'geographic'
+    - Values: 'Geographic' has changed to all lowercase 'geographic'

 ---------------